 See some additional example day trips HERE.

 TravelBreak is centrally located to the city center and the owner of the hostel is fantastic!
-(12.50 EUR pp a night)
+Perfect for couples, group travelers but not as social for solo travelers.

 Not applicable since we only spent a short time here but see some suggestions from Tripadvisor HERE and if staying in TravelBreak, the owner will offer plenty of options.